 Order in in-style

 Make a night of it by staying in this New Year’s Eve in Australia.
-2020 has seen the emergence of an abundant of restaurant quality meals become readily available at home along with the delivery of beverages signature made by your favourite bars, breweries and more.
+2020 has seen the emergence of an abundance of restaurant quality meals become readily available at home along with the delivery of signature beverages made by your favourite bars, distillers brewers and more.
 So celebrate in-style this New Year’s Eve and order in a smorgasbord of culinary and mixology delights from your favourite venues for a fancy potluck between friends to welcome in the New Year from the safety of home.
-Add a dress-up or theme, a couple of activities and you’ll have yourself one hell of an evening.
+Add a dress-up or theme, a couple of activities and you’ll have yourself one hell of an evening in.

 Merivale’s Mr. Wong at Home